Qabel/qabel.github.io/Qabel-Protocol-Storage.md

 This method requires autorization through the token which is returned by the request described in "Create a new Qabel Storage Volume".
 The server supports HTTP-basic auth. https is strongly encouraged (most servers should not accept http here anyway.)

-The body of the http request will be safed to the chunkname and can later be accessed via a get request under this URL
+The body of the http request will be safed to the chunkname and can later be accessed via a get request under this URL.

 ### Deleting a QSV